kyma-project/community/concepts/infrastructure-reconciliation/README.md

 The flow from the user's perspective stays intact, the part that changes is the list of actions needed by KEB to make sure the cluster is up and running.

 First of all, after receiving the provisioning request, KEB should create a set of CRs for accordingly to the licence type of the Runtime:
-- For BYOC - CustomerCluster CR and a Cluster CR with a reference to the sub-resource
+- For BYOC - ExternalCluster CR
-- For managed - GardenerCluster CR and a Cluster CR with a reference to the sub-resource
+- For managed - GardenerCluster CR

 KEB should deliver all the required parameters for the cluster provisioning, this translates to the minimal infrastructure config for Gardener clusters, and the role/kubeconfig details for both types.